medialab/aime-core/README.md

 This repository holds the source code driving the new core of the AIME project.

+*This project has been built for a research project which has received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013) / erc Grant ‘IDEAS’ 2010 n° 269567”.*

 It mainly consist of a centralized data model stored within a Neo4j database and served through a single API server written in node.

 Once the API is online, each one of the three AIME interfaces (`inquiry`, `crossings` and `admin`) will plug itself on it to function.

 ## Installation